scottrlarson/profession/content/resources/scoops/scoop-disaster-recovery-fire-insurance.md

 ## The Problem.
 A day after the Northern California firestorm in 2017 a customer called me: "Scott, our house burnt down to the ground, our computers are gone, can you get us up and running with new computers, and restore our data from Carbonite?"

 Even though it was the day after having escaped to the coast with my family at first I was dazed by the disaster, I didn't fully realize myself how people would be effected by this catastrophe.
-That day I was able to order two new dell laptops, install Carbonite, and restore the customer’s data.
+That day I was able to order two new laptops from dell's online store, install Carbonite, and restore the customer’s data.
 The customer was up and running in about a week.

 Having a cloud or rotating storage device backup system. is important.
 Fire damage is a real threat in California moving forward.
 Consider having some kind of backup strategy for a disaster like this so you don't lose important data.
 Ask your self the following question: What can I afford to lose if a disaster like this strikes again?